Greg Chase recalled from Maine, Jake Elmer reassigned to Mariners

 Elmer skated in one game for the Wolf Pack after being summoned from Maine February 9.
 In two games with the Wolf Pack on the season, the rookie out of the Western Hockey League is scoreless with one minor penalty.
 In 32 games with Maine Elmer has scored 12 goals and added 11 assists for 23 points, along with 26 penalty minutes and a +4.

-- Greg Chase recalled from Maine, Jake Elmer reassigned to Mariners - Hartford Wolf Pack
+- Greg Chase recalled from Maine, Jake Elmer reassigned to Mariners - Maine Mariners

 The opinions expressed in this release are those of the organization issuing it, and do not necessarily reflect the thoughts or opinions of OurSports Central or its staff.